-As NSI kick offs its year-long series on examining the links between critical minerals and U.S. national security policy, this initial event will focus on threats posed by China and other adversarial nation-states, logistical problems magnified by the COVID-19 pandemic, as well as other challenges like the need for increasing U.S. manufacturing capacity and the ability of reshoring and ‘friend-shoring’ to replace existing supply chains.
-Key themes and questions we will explore at this event include:
+As NSI kicked off its year-long series on examining the links between critical minerals and U.S. national security policy, this initial event focused on threats posed by China and other adversarial nation-states, logistical problems magnified by the COVID-19 pandemic, as well as other challenges like the need for increasing U.S. manufacturing capacity and the ability of reshoring and ‘friend-shoring’ to replace existing supply chains.
+Key themes and questions we explored at this event included:

 - While the United States has rare earth mining capabilities, most of what gets mined gets sent to China for further processing before being shipped back to the U.S. or incorporated in various manufacturing processes overseas.
 With China processing or/and refining almost all of the world’s rare earth minerals, China could leverage rare earth minerals and withhold resources from nation-states that do not align with the Chinese Communist Party’s interests.
 How can the United States prevent supply and price manipulation from China?

 - The two most recent whole-of-government approaches to energy security came as directed by Executive Order (E.O.)
 13953 and 14017 under the Trump and Biden Administrations, respectively.
 How did these E.O.’s differ from one another, and are there still strategic gaps that need to be addressed by executive action?

 - Does Congress need to provide more authorities to the executive branch regarding energy security policy?